pavanjoshi914/Blog/_posts/SOB/2022-4-5-2022-all-about-summer-of-bitcoin.md

 ## Project Details 📑

 I will be working on making Bitcoin payments transactions smart with structured metadata with Alby Community.
-This is possible by extending the latest technologies such as WebLN and LNURL which are being build on top of the Bitcoin and lightning network.
+This is possible by extending the latest technologies such as **WebLN** and **LNURL** which are being build on top of the **Bitcoin and Lightning Network**.

 The aim of this project is to extend existing standards such as Webln and lnurl to enrich transactions with additional information as structured metadata so that transactions containing static data contain more meaningful information giving more interactivity to the transactions.